 THAPBI PICT is a tool designed to assess species content of metabarcode amplicons sequenced using an overlapping paired-end Illumina protocol.
-The input data is paired FASTQ files (one pair for each sample), from which unique sequences and their abundance are reported alongside one or more matching species or genus names.
+The input data is paired FASTQ files (one pair for each sample), from which unique sequences (commonly called unique amplicon sequence variants, ASVs) and their abundance are reported alongside one or more matching species or genus names.

 In this illustrative flow chart of the default pipeline, the input paired FASTQ files are green, the intermediate per-sample FASTA and TSV files are yellow, and the output reports are in orange.
-The individual steps of the pipeline are dark blue boxes, and the ITS1 or other marker database is a pale blue cylinder.
+The individual steps of the pipeline are dark blue boxes.

-The first stage of the pipeline goes from a set of paired FASTQ files to a set of non-redundant primer trimmed FASTA files.
+The first stage of the pipeline goes from a set of paired FASTQ files to a set of non-redundant primer trimmed FASTA files and sample tallies per marker.
 This currently runs as follows:

 The second stage of the pipeline offers a choice of classifier algorithms:

 identity).
 Requires the primer trimmed read sequence match a database entry exactly.
 The database entries must be trimmed too.

 onebp, the default).
 Like the identity classifier, but allows a single base pair edit (a substitution, deletion, or insertion).